Carl Rushworth: International career

 In November 2019, Rushworth earned his first international call up when he was selected in Paul Simpson's squad for England U19's three UEFA European U19 Championship qualifiers against Luxembourg, Macedonia and Bosnia and Herzegovina, although he did not play.

 He was part of the England U20 squads in October and November 2020, but did not play.

 On 5 October 2021, Rushworth received his first call up to the England U21s as a replacement for Josh Griffiths.
 He was recalled in March 2022 for 2023 European under-21 Championship qualifying matches against Andorra and Albania.

 On 10 June 2023, Rushworth made his England U21 debut during a 2–0 defeat to Japan at St. George's Park.

-On 14 June 2023, Rushworth was included in the England squad for the 2023 UEFA European Under-21 Championship; a tournament the Young Lions ultimately went on to win.
+On 14 June, he was included in the England squad for the 2023 UEFA European Under-21 Championship; a tournament the Young Lions ultimately went on to win.